Six Tips for Making Collection Calls that Get Results

 Stress the importance that the debtor call you back on the date they promise payment -- to let you know the check has been sent.
 If they fail to call, the payment likely didn't happen.
 You won't waste time waiting for a check that was never mailed.

 And finally, if the debtor doesn't follow through on their commitment, make sure you follow through on the consequences.
 If you don't, they will never take you seriously.

 Following the above advice will help improve the effectiveness of your collection calls – but there is no magic bullet in debt collection.
 Every debtor is different.
 What works really well with one, may get you nowhere with another.
 Listen carefully to the debtor and you will pick up clues to the best way to handle each situation.

-Bob Tharnish began his career at ABC-Amega in 1978, and has previously held positions at the company that included Regional Manager, Director of International Operations, as well as Vice President roles overseeing Operations, Quality Management and Collection Services.
-He has presented numerous industry-related talks, including a series of lectures on “Credit and Collections in the U.S.” for the British Department of Trade & Industry.
-He holds a BBA in Management and is the current Council Chair of the Commercial Collection Agency Association (CCAA).
+Tharnish began his career at ABC-Amega in 1978, and has held various positions within the organization.
+He has given numerous industry-related presentations, including a series of lectures on “Credit and Collections in the U.S.” for the British Department of Trade & Industry.